 This module installs, configures and starts salt minion.
 If the salt\minion key is present in the config parts, then salt minion will be installed and started.
 Configuration for salt minion can be specified in the conf key under salt\minion.
 Any conf values present there will be assigned in /etc/salt/minion.
 The public and private keys to use for salt minion can be specified with public\key and private\key respectively.
-Optionally if you have a custom package name, service name or config directory you can specify them with pkg\name, service name and config dir.
+Optionally if you have a custom package name, service name or config directory you can specify them with pkg\name, service\name and config\dir.

-Internal name: cc\salt\minion Module frequency: per instance
+Internal name: cc\salt\minion

 '''

-salt_minion:
+salt minion:

 pkg_name: 'salt-minion'

 service_name: 'salt-minion'

 config_dir: '/etc/salt'

+conf:

 master: salt.example.com

 grains:

 role:

 - web

 public_key: |

-----BEGIN PUBLIC KEY----
+----BEGIN PUBLIC KEY-----

 <key data>

-----END PUBLIC KEY-----
+-----END PUBLIC KEY-----

 private_key: |

 ----BEGIN PRIVATE KEY-----

 <key data>

 ----END PRIVATE KEY-----

 '''

-1.10.35 Scripts Per Boot
+1.8.36 Scripts Per Boot